Skip to main content

 ❄️ Why Rest Belongs on Christmas

-Christmas isn’t meant to be a performance.
+Christmas isn’t meant to be managed or performed.

 🔑 Final Thoughts